mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 state to expire when the TCP connection is inactive for a long period.

 TODO: Why adding this ?
 Is this like NAT timeout ?
+# Connection establishment

+The client MUST establish a connection using the Multipath Extensions defined in {{I-D.deconinck-quic-multipath}}.

+During connection establishment, the QUIC tunnel support is indicated by setting the ALPN token "qt" in the TLS handshake.
+Draft-version implementations MAY specify a particular draft version by suffixing the token, e.g. "qt-00" refers to the first version of this document.

+The concentrator can control the amount of connections bytestreams that can be opened at first by setting the initial_max_streams_bidi QUIC transport parameter as defined in {{I-D.ietf-quic-transport}}.

+The client and concentrator MUST open each a unidirectional stream for port mapping as soon as the QUIC connection is established.
+The first byte of each stream MUST be 'P', signalling the stream is used for port mapping.

+After the QUIC connection is established, the client can start using the datagram or the stream mode.
+The client can also request the concentrator to accept inbound connections on their behalf.
+First the client has to send a message on the port mapping stream to request a new port to be opened by the concentrator.
+After a port mapping response has been received, the concentrator can start opening bidirectional streams to forward inbound connections.

+# Messages format

+In the following sections, we specify the format of each message introduced in this document.

 ## QUIC tunnel stream TLVs {#sec-format}